 most spectacular trails.
 It includes overviews of the 630 miles of the South

 West Coast Path, the best places to stay and eat and information on special

 attractions along the way.
 Limited availability.
 Published March

-South West Coast Path: Exmouth to Poole, Richard Tarr -
+South West Coast Path: Exmouth to Poole, Roland Tarr -

 This volume features the section of the Path from Exmouth to Poole, a distance of 116 miles (186 km) along the Jurassic Coast, a designated World Heritage Site.
 Following Natural Englandís acorn waymarks, the route wends its way along the cliffs, past The Cobb at Lyme Regis and the impressive sweep of the Chesil Beach to Lulworth Cove and Studland Bay.
 This is the complete, official guide for the long-distance walker or the